meejah/tahoe-lafs/docs/frontends/magic-folder.rst

 disk-based filesystem, not a network filesystem or one provided by a virtual machine.

+Attempts to read the mutable directory at about the same time as an uploaded file is being linked into it, might fail, even if they are done through the same gateway. (`#1105`_)

+When a local file is changed and closed several times in quick succession, it may be uploaded more times than necessary to keep the remote copy up-to-date. (`#1440`_)

+Files deleted from the local directory will not be unlinked from the upload directory. (`#1710`_)

 The ``private/magic_folder_dircap`` and ``private/collective_dircap`` files
 cannot use an alias or path to specify the upload directory. (`#1711`_)

+Files are always uploaded as immutable.
+If there is an existing mutable file of the same name in the upload directory, it will be unlinked and replaced with an immutable file. (`#1712`_)

 If a file in the upload directory is changed (actually relinked to a new file), then the old file is still present on the grid, and any other caps to it will remain valid.
-Eventually it will be possible to use `garbage collection`_ to reclaim the space used by these files; however currently they are retained indefinitely. (`#2440`_)
+See `docs/garbage-collection.rst`_ for how to reclaim the space used by files that are no longer needed.

 Unicode filenames are supported on both Linux and Windows, but on Linux, the local name of a file must be encoded correctly in order for it to be uploaded.